 HERITAGE HIGHLIGHTS: Late Gothic architecture of the choir

 Then in 1470 George, the 1st Lord Seton, established a college of priests, dedicated to St Mary and the Holy Cross, but he did so without first gaining papal approval.
-At the same time Lod Seton began building a new choir and sacristy, a space where his priests could prepare for mass.
+At the same time, Lord Seton began building a new choir and sacristy, a space where his priests could prepare for mass.
 The new college was composed of 6 priests under a provost, with a clerk and 2 choir boys.
-Living quarters for the college were erected to the north west of the church, but only foundation walls of this domestic range now survives.
+Living quarters for the college were erected to the north west of the church, but only foundation walls of this domestic range now survive.